-CO 310 Mass Media 3 credit
+CO 310 Mass Media 3 Cr

 The study of the history and theory of contemporary mass media including

 CO 320 Organizational Communication 3 Cr

-This course presents both historical and current perspectives on the
+This course presents both historical and current perspectives on the origins

-emphasizing the relationship between organizational life and communication
+the relationship between organizational life and communication

 skills in a variety of organizational settings.
 Upon completion of the course,

 students will be able to explain how communication functions within organizations

 and how communication practices can be used to understand

 and enhance both employee relationships and organizational effectiveness.

 Prerequisite: Junior standing or consent of instructor.
 Spring semester.

 CO 325 Intercultural Communication 3 Cr

 Study of the relationship between culture and communication in everyday

-nature and place of cultural practices in social life and will examine the influence of features of
+nature and place of cultural practices in social life and will examine the

-years.
+even-numbered years.
 Fulfills National Diversity requirement or Global

 Diversity requirement, but not both.

-CO 340 Interpersonal Communication Theory 3 credit
+CO 340 Interpersonal Communication Theory 3 Cr

 The study of interpersonal communication from both a personal and

 theoretical standpoint.
-Topics include the initiation, maintenance and
+Topics include interpersonal concepts (listening,

-attraction, courtship, affection, conflict, and destructive behavior.
+affection, conflict, and destructive behavior.
+Prerequisite: Sophomore or

 CO 360 Health Communication 3 Cr